Twenty-first Amendment to the Constitution of Sri Lanka

 The Twenty-first Amendment (21A) to the Constitution of Sri Lanka was passed by the 225-member Sri Lankan Parliament with 179 voting in favor, 1 against and 45 abstained on 21 October 2022.
-The bill was passed with a two-third majority and it was reported that only one MP Sarath Weerasekara voted against the bill while 45 MPs were notably absent when the bill was passed in the parliament.
-The 22nd Amendment was originally known as the 21st Amendment in the political discourse and according to Newsfirst the said amendment would be added to Sri Lankan legislation as the 21st Amendment.
+The bill was passed with a two-third majority and it was reported that only one MP, Sarath Weerasekara, voted against the bill while 45 MPs were notably absent when the bill was passed in the parliament.
+The 21st Amendment was originally known as the 22nd Amendment in the political discourse and according to Newsfirst the said amendment would be added to Sri Lankan legislation as the 21st Amendment.
 The draft amendment was formulated during the critical juncture in Sri Lanka at a time when the country was reeling from massive economic crisis, political chaos and massive anti-government crackdowns.
 Major changes were made to the text of the draft of the 22nd amendment following the ousting of Gotabaya Rajapaksa.
 The draft was initially presented to the parliament by Minister of Justice, Prison Affairs and Constitutional Reforms Wijeyadasa Rajapakshe. in August 2022 and the cabinet granted approval for the draft.
 The 22nd Amendment was initially tabled in the Cabinet on 6 June 2022 by Wijeyadasa Rajapakshe and the discussion on it had been adjourned on multiple occasions due to the failure to reach a consensus after series of disagreements.

 The bill that was passed also reinstated some of the reforms back on track which previously existed in the Nineteenth Amendment to the Constitution of Sri Lanka which was passed all the way back in 2015.
 The Twenty Second Amendment also takes into account some of the underlying key features which previously existed in the 19th Amendment.
 However, critics argued that it is a farce by the politicians to create false impression among general public by misleading them by indicating that some of the reforms made in 19th Amendment would be reinstated in 22nd Amendment.

 The intention and thought process regarding passing of such bill is to curb the executive powers of the President to some extent and to empower the parliament which should serve on behalf of public interest.
 The bill also aims to restore independent commissions.
 The bill eventually superseded the Twentieth Amendment to the Constitution of Sri Lanka which meant that the latter would become invalid, null and void and defunct in the political context.
 The Twentieth Amendment was heavily criticised due to the constitution granting an excessive amount of powers and undue supreme authority to the executive president which was a major talking point during the aftermath of the 2019–present Sri Lankan economic crisis.
 Therefore, the 22nd amendment reverses most of the reforms and amendments which were introduced in the Twentieth Amendment to the Constitution of Sri Lanka in 2020.
-On 21 October 2022, the amendment was successfully passed in the parliament with a ⅔ majority in the parliament as the speaker of the House confirming that the third reading of the 22nd Constitution Amendment Bill was passed with amendments.
+On 21 October 2022, the amendment was successfully passed in the parliament with a two-thirds majority in the parliament as the speaker of the House confirming that the third reading of the 22nd Constitution Amendment Bill was passed with amendments.